-So, a landform made from clay would not suffice or a flag created from feathers (although I will include these ideas too!).
-I appreciated that challenge to find Art from around the world.
-Not surprisingly much of this art lands in several other areas of the Montessori classroom.
+So, a landform made from clay would not suffice, or a flag created from feathers (although I will include these ideas too!).
+I appreciated the challenge of finding Art from around the world.
+Not surprisingly, much of this art lands in several other areas of the Montessori classroom.

 Montessori Art for Continent Studies